Skip advert

 Vauxhall

 Vauxhall’s entire range of seven electric cars is eligible for the EV grant, including the new Frontera and the even more practical Grandland.
-Thanks to the grant, the new Vauxhall Frontera Electric is actually now more affordable than the petrol-powered versions of the small SUV, as prices start from just £22,495.
+Thanks to the grant, the new Vauxhall Frontera Electric is just as affordable as the petrol-powered versions of the small SUV.

 Advertisement - Article continues below